Comparison

 Strait of Hormuz

-A strategically vital chokepoint between the Persian Gulf and the Gulf of Oman.
-It is essential for global energy transport, making it a focal point for international maritime security and geopolitical tension.
+A vital maritime chokepoint between the Persian Gulf and the Gulf of Oman.
+Its security is essential for the global flow of petroleum, as a large percentage of the world's oil transits through these waters.

 How they connect